kevinbolger/nostR-airflow/README.md

 To build first run:

-`docker compose --profile flower plain build`
+`docker compose --profile flower --progress plain build > build.log`

 Then spin up the resources with: